-Something else we did with our children was to use Resurrection Eggs to tell the wonderful story of Easter.
-These may also be purchased ready-made from ChristianBook.com:
+Something else we did with our children was to make our own Easter Story Eggs to tell the wonderful story of Easter.

 |Resurrection Eggs, Updated Edition

-Another book that takes a similar approach of telling the Christian Easter story is:
+An Easter book that takes a similar approach of telling the Christian Easter story as the Resurrection Eggs is:

 |Benjamin's Box: The Story of the Resurrection Eggs